Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Bayesian Low-Rank Tensorized Model

 \subsection{High-Level Bayesian Formulation}

 We first describe a general-purpose Bayesian model for training low-rank tensorized neural networks.
-For notational convenience we assume that our neural network model $\mat{f}$ has one nonlinear layer, and that its weight matrix $\mat{W}$ is folded to a single tensor $\ten{A}$.
-Extending our method to general multi-layer cases with multiple tensors is straightforward, and we will report numerical results on general multi-layer models in Section~\ref{sec:experiments}.
+For notational convenience we assume that our neural network $\mat{f}$ has one nonlinear layer, and that its weight matrix $\mat{W}$ is folded to a single tensor $\ten{A}$.
+Extending our method to general multi-layer cases with multiple tensors is straightforward, and we will report results on general multi-layer models in Section~\ref{sec:experiments}.

-Given a training data set ${\cal D}$, our goal is determine the unknown low-rank factors $\boldsymbol\Phi$ for $\ten{A}$, the associated tensor ranks and bias vector $\mat{b}$.
-We introduce some hyper parameters $\boldsymbol \Lambda$ to control the tensor ranks and model complexity in our Bayesian model.
+Given a training data set ${\cal D}$, our goal is to determine the unknown low-rank factors $\boldsymbol\Phi$ for $\ten{A}$, the associated tensor ranks, and the bias vector $\mat{b}$.
+We introduce hyper parameters $\boldsymbol \Lambda$ to control the tensor ranks and model complexity.
 Our posterior distribution is